-^{}Per conversation with MPCA staff, the VRWJPO will now report TSS findings using the warm water (2B) stream standard for the Central River Nutrient Region, instead of the warm water standard for the Southern River Nutrient Region (≤65 mg/L) as has historically been used.
+Per conversation with MPCA staff in 2020, the VRWJPO reports TSS findings using the warm water (2B) stream standard for the Central River Nutrient Region, instead of the warm water standard for the Southern River Nutrient Region (≤65 mg/L) as has historically been used.

 Storm duration and intensity play a role in contributing high suspended solids to a stream.
-The years with samples from larger storms have higher TSS than years with samples from smaller storms with lesser rainfall amounts and/or intensity.
-The historical record shows that runoff sample medians violated the state standard for cold water streams in most years, but baseflow samples often met the standard (Figure 20a-i).
-Stations VR803 and VR0020 had baseflow and runoff sample medians below the proposed standard under all regimes during all years.
-Station VR24 meets the standard during baseflow conditions, but often exceeds the standard during higher flow conditions following runoff events.
+The years with samples from larger storm events have higher TSS than years with samples from smaller storms that had lesser rainfall amounts and/or lower intensity.

+The historical record shows that runoff sample medians violated the state standard for cold water streams in most years, but baseflow samples often met the standard (Figure 22a-i).
+Station VR24 has the highest variability of all monitoring sites during runoff conditions with individual samples up to 15x higher than the standard (2015 - 468 mg/L).

+Stations VR803 and VR0020 had baseflow and runoff sample medians below the proposed standard under all regimes during all years up until 2020 when runoff medians jumped above the standard.

-Blue dashed line indicates the upper limit of the state standard for 2A and (10 mg/L) and 2B streams (30 mg/L) in Figures 20a-i.
+Blue dashed line indicates the upper limit of the state standard for 2A (10 mg/L) and 2B streams (30 mg/L) in Figures 22a-i.

-Figure 20a.
+Figure 22a.
 Historical total suspended solids by sample type at VR24.

-^{}VR24 maximum for 2007 runoff sample extends to 365 mg/L and has an outlier at 434 mg/L and the maximum for 2015 runoff sample extends to 468 mg/L.
+VR24 maximum for 2007 runoff sample extends to 365 mg/L and has an outlier at 434 mg/L and the maximum for 2015 runoff sample extends to 468 mg/L.

-Figure 20b.
+Figure 22b.
 Historical total suspended solids by sample type at SC806.